kartavtcev/mailing-schedule/README.md

 IntelliJ IDEA IDE
 A few unit tests examples with ScalaTest, incl. example input/output correctness check.
 Code with lots of comments is a bad practice for production, but is an effective way to communicate in demo.
+To fix "silent incorrect input skips", could be used Either(Left, Right) monad, instead of Option(Some, None)